-How to Spot Visible Can Defects

-Defective cans may leak and allow micro-organisms to enter that may cause botulism and other forms of foodborne illness.
+How to Spot Visible Can Defects Defective cans may leak and allow micro-organisms to enter that may cause botulism and other forms of foodborne illness.
 The following examples of defective cans may help you recognize these potential hazards.

-- Severe body dent has affected double seam.
-Observe for fractured plate - 1 If fractured.
+Severe body dent has affected double seam.
+Observe for fractured plate

+If fractured.

-- If the body dent does not significantly affect the side seam or double seams. - If side seam or double seams are significantly affected.
+2 If the body dent does not significantly affect the side seam or double seams.
+If side seam or double seams are significantly affected.

-- Severe body dent.
-Observe for fractured plate. - If fractured.
+Severe body dent.
+Observe for fractured plate.

+If fractured.

 Paneled non-beaded can.

-Materially affecting

-appearance, but not integrity,

-no plate fractures.

-800-442-2283 www.SBCounty.gov/dph/dehs
+Materially affecting appearance , but not integrity, no plate fractures.
+For more information, please contact the Department of Public Health Division of Environmental Health Services

-How to spot visible can defects
+800-442-2283 ehs.sbcounty.gov How to spot visible can defects